Pterseus/content/data/The_Pathway_of_Life/en.md

 #### 3

 Some say that the fulfilment of the law of God is difficult.
 This is not true.
 The law of life asks nothing of us but to love our neighbor.
 And to love is not difficult, but pleasant.

-Scovoroda.
+_Scovoroda_

 #### 4